Skip to main content

 She lay unconscious, as Jaivanta did her patti.
 She groaned like she was in trouble.
 Her hand searched… Protection?
 Jaivanta was clueless about the sudden fever.
 No matter what the doctor said, it was highly unusual in nature.
 She was worried.

 Pratap knew this fever was unusual.
-Once, as a kid, he got his first dreams followed by a fever and a headache.
+Once, as a kid, he got his first dream, followed by a fever and a headache.
 What did she remember all of a sudden that made her so… He was worried.
 He walked away as soon as the doctor left, as he didn't want his Ranima to be worried.
 He had seen how overprotective she was about her daughter.
 And he didn't want to cause trouble.
 Moreover, so much happened today that he needed to get some time to reflect as well as worry.

 “ Pratap.”
 His mother’s call made him jerk out of his thoughts. “ Survi…Survi… is calling your name. “ She looked confused and scared.
 Pratap rushed into the room as Jaivanta nodded an approval, visibly shaken by Survi's trances.